 - Biological and Biochemical Foundations of Living Systems

 - Chemical and Physical Foundations of Biological Systems

 - Psychological, Social, and Biological Foundations of Behavior

 When should I take the MCAT?

-You are strongly urged to take the MCAT in the spring prior to the year of application to medical school (usually in April of the junior year).
-We recommend discussing this with your advisor and working out a plan to ease your work load during the MCAT.
+You are strongly urged to take the MCAT in the spring before the year of application to medical school (usually in April of the junior year).
+We recommend discussing this with your adviser and working out a plan to ease your work load during the MCAT.

 What factors do medical schools consider when evaluating applicants?

 A number of factors may be considered by medical school admission committees.
 Factors differ by school but will probably include academic credentials, MCAT scores, a personal interview and letters of recommendation, as well as demonstrated knowledge of and commitment to the profession.
 Some schools interview only those applicants meeting certain initial requirements such as residency, GPA and MCAT standards.